wiztools/xsd-gen/README.md

 ## As Library

-Latest versions of the library are available in the [jitpack repository](https://jitpack.io/#wiztools/xsd-gen/).
+Latest versions of the library are available in the [GitHub Packages](https://github.com/wiztools/xsd-gen/packages/2343174).

 Usage: